SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

 ..
-Copyright 2013 – present The Salish Sea MEOPAR contributors
+Copyright 2013 – present by the SalishSeaCast Project contributors
 ..  and The University of British Columbia
 ..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");